The Crazyflie is sold as a kit, it requires some assembly and soldering. There is a video describing the assembly steps:

 - Otherwise installing it directly on the computer is lighter to download and use.

 We provide a virtual machine running a Linux distribution pre-installed with all the software required to use the Crazyflie but also to develop with it.
-The virtual machine download link can be found on the virtual machine wiki page.
+The virtual machine download link can be found on the virtual machine release download page.

 The virtual machine comes as a standard OVA file which means that it can run with many virtualization applications.
 However it has been setup and mostly tested on VirtualBox.
 You can donwnload VirtualBox for you computer, install it and then double-click on the Bitcraze virtual machine to start using it.